concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 - Using this pattern, both components are independant of one another.
     - It can be dropped anywhere and will always work as intended.
 - Keeps data flow through your app direct and simple.
-- No need to create a seperate container file.
+- No need to create a separate container file.
 That simply adds complexity without any real benefit.

 ---